COSC3020/reverse-insertion-sort-DanPlowman/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The worst-case time complexity of Insertion sort is n^2, this occurs when every element is in reverse order and the maximum number of swaps need to be made.
+For the average case, we could reason that the inner loop doing the swaps is not going to have to return through the entire array every time.
+But it will still need to do some work.
+So this has more than n complexity, because the middle loop executes more than once, but less than the worst case complexity of n^2. this n^2 complexity could be reduced by a coefficient that represents probabilities of numbers needing to be swapped, but for asymptotic time complexities these coefficients should be excluded, so the average time complexity must be n^2 as well.